zoezirlin/Opioid_Ramey_PhD_UGA/README.md

 # Opioid_Ramey_PhD_UGA
-Repository for Rachel Ramey, Doctoral Student at University of Georgia Department of Marketing, supported by Zoe Zirlin (UGA MMR), measuring the impact of marketing pharmaceuticals on the American opioid epidemic
+Repository for Rachel Ramey, Doctoral Student at University of Georgia Department of Marketing, supported by Zoe Zirlin (UGA MMR), measuring the impact of marketing pharmaceuticals on the American opioid epidemic.

 https://www.terry.uga.edu/directory/marketing/rachel-ramey.html